 What about GDPR?

-I couldn’t avoid mentioning your GDPR due diligence when it comes to choosing your digital tools, but this post is not about that.
+I couldn’t avoid mentioning your GDPR compliance due diligence when choosing the right digital tools, but this post is not about that.
 GDPR must and does feed into the entire process of choosing because if whatever tool you are looking at isn’t compliant, you are putting your business at risk.

 Meanwhile and briefly, you should carry out your essential GDPR-related due diligence at the same stage of researching the technical fit of tools for your business.
-Any tools that process personal data on your behalf are your responsibility when it comes to data protection.
+Any tools that process personal data on behalf of your business are your responsibility when it comes to data protection.
+Any data you process on behalf of a client is their ultimate responsibility but you are responsible to the client for following their instructions.

 Where should you begin…